 The objective of these propaganda actions was to mobilize support for Fidesz-KDNP in the EP election by portraying the party alliance as the only political force in Hungary that would prevent the European Union from carrying through with its purported plan to resettle migrants in EU member states with help from Hungarian-American investor and philanthropist György/George Soros and his NGOs.

 The Orbán-government propaganda focused on the threat that Muslim migration to Hungary would allegedly pose to the country’s internal security and Christian culture.

-This propaganda consisted of eight distinctive actions that took place during a three-month period from early January to early April.
-Below are descriptions of each of these eight stages in the Orbán government’s preparation for the 2019 EP election.
+This preliminary propaganda consisted of eight distinctive actions that took place during a three-month period from early January to early April.
+Below are descriptions of each of these eight stages in the Orbán government’s preparation for the 2019 EP election campaign.

 Stage 1: Request for Campaign Donations

 On January 3, Prime Minister Orbán sent letters to Fidesz-KDNP supporters throughout Hungary requesting donations to help the party alliance finance its political campaign for the EP election (source in Hungarian).